Itz-Npg/Feugo-Bot-Revamped-Version-/README.md

 ---

-## As this bot is discontinued you can use but make sure to give credit to Kyxen and Zyren bot team if found using without credit legal action will be taken
+## As this bot is discontinued you can use but make sure to give credit to Painfuego and  1 team if found using without credit legal action will be taken

-Thank you for using Zyren Bot!
+Thank you for using Fuego Bot!